miroculus/Miriam/README.md

 * Miriam is an open-source instrument for isothermal amplification reactions based on the [Arduino](http://www.arduino.cc/) platform.
 Miriam can run assays based on LAMP or Elisa protocols by running the master program locally on your computer and connecting it via USB or through the [Miroculus](http://www.miroculus.com/) interface via WiFi, that will be available during the summer of 2016.
-The open-source master program can be downloaded for free at http://www.github.com/miroculus
+The open-source master program for serial interface can be downloaded for free at http://www.github.com/miroculus.
+From there also the different firmwares for WiFi communication are available.

-* Comparison of negative and positive controls in qPCR and Miriam:
+* Comparison of negative and positive controls in qPCR and Miriam (y, RFU and x, cycle (2min)):

 ![signals](http://miroculus.com/static/img/pos_negs.jpg)

-* The optics have been designed for this calcein dye: http://loopamp.eiken.co.jp/e/products/fluore/index.html
+* The optics have been designed for this calcein dye: http://loopamp.eiken.co.jp/e/products/fluore/index.html.

-* The lower concentration we have validated is 2amol:
+* The lower concentration we have validated is 2amol (y, RFU and x, cycle (2min)):

 ![concentration](http://miroculus.com/static/img/2amol.jpg)